jschnab/linux-sysadmin/essential_commands.md

 of the file name indicates it is a symbolic link.
 If we run `ls -l` we can also see what the links point to.

-## List, set and change standard file permissions
+## List, set and change file permissions

 These explanations were redacted by following these tutorials: